 b) the purpose for data collection, e.g., analytics or model training.

-The NWDAF retrieves the user consent to data collection and usage from UDM for a user, i.e. SUPI prior to collecting user data from an NF as described in clause 6.2.2.2.
+The NWDAF retrieves the user consent to data collection and usage from UDM for a user, i.e. SUPI prior to collecting user data from an NF as described in clause 6.2.2 and clause 6.2.6.

 If a request for analytics is for "any UE", meaning that the consumer requests analytics for all UEs registered in an area, such as a S-NSSAI or DNN or AoI, then the NWDAF resolves "any UE" into a list of SUPIs using the Namf_EventExposure service with EventId "Number of UEs served by the AMF and located in an area of interest" and retrieves user consent for each SUPI.
 If a request for analytics is for an Internal or External Group Id, NWDAF resolves it into a list of SUPIs and retrieves user consent for each SUPI.

+If a request for ML model as specified in clause 6.2A is for "any UE", meaning that the consumer (i.e. an NWDAF containing AnLF) requests ML model for an analytics on all UEs registered in an area, such as a S-NSSAI or DNN or AoI, then the NWDAF containing MTLF resolves "any UE" into a list of SUPIs using the Namf_EventExposure service with EventId "Number of UEs served by the AMF and located in an area of interest" and retrieves user consent for each SUPI.
+If a request for ML model is for an Internal or External Group Id, the NWDAF containing MTLF resolves it into a list of SUPIs and retrieves user consent for each SUPI.

 If user consent for a user is granted, then the NWDAF subscribes to user consent updates in UDM using Nudm_SDM_Subscribe service operation.
+Otherwise, the NWDAF rejects the request for analytics or ML model if the request is only for one UE (i.e. SUPI of this user), or excludes the corresponding SUPI from the request to collect data and generate analytics or ML model on the other users for which user consent is granted if the request is for a group of UE or "any UE".

+To avoid user consent retrieving from the UDM repeatedly, if the NWDAF containing AnLF has retrived user consent for a UE and indicates it to the NWDAF containing MTLF during ML model subscription, then the MTLF performs UE related data collection for ML model training based on the user consent obtained from the AnLF.
+Otherwise, the MTLF will retrieve the user consent from UDM.

-Otherwise, the NWDAF excludes the corresponding SUPI from the request to collect data and generate analytics.When Data is collected from the UE Application, the ASP is responsible to obtain user consent to share data with the MNO.
+When Data is collected from the UE Application, the ASP is responsible to obtain user consent to share data with the MNO.